wdanilo/haskell-logger/README.md

 Ok, so what's happening here?
 The function `addHandler` registers new log handler in current logger monad.
 The ```Nothing``` just indicates, that this handler does not need any special formatter and can use the default one, provided when executing the monad - in this case, the `defaultFormatter`.
 We can of course define our custom message formatters.

-For no only the `printHandler` is provided, but it is straightforward to define custom handlers.
-Other will be added in the next versions of the library.
+For now only the `printHandler` is provided, but it is straightforward to define custom handlers.
+Others will be added in the next versions of the library.

 #### Formatters